-Science Rendezvous is a free annual all-day festival that brings science out of the lab and onto the street with the ultimate goal of improving student enrolment as well as public involvement in the science, technology, engineering, and mathematics (S.T.E.M.) fields.
+Science Rendezvous is a free annual all-day festival that brings science out of the lab and onto the street with the ultimate goal of improving student enrolment as well as public involvement in science, technology, engineering, and mathematics (S.T.E.A.M.) fields.
 Occurring simultaneously at over 40 sites across 30 Canadian cities, this event offers visitors of all ages and backgrounds the chance to interact with world-class researchers, witness awe-inspiring demonstrations, partake in hands-on experiments and, above all, have fun while discovering science in a whole new way!

 When and where is the festival?

 The festival takes place every year on the Saturday before Mother’s Day.
 This year, it will take place virtually on Saturday, May 8, 2021.
 Keep an eye out for this year’s activities on our website!